Tokyo Guide: Tokyo Dome

 Kasuga Station on the Oedo subway line.
 Koraku Station's Exit 2 is accessible from it.

-Suidobashi Station on the JR Chuo/Sobu Line (take yellow Sobu line trains only, not the orange Chuo line trains, which doesn't stop here).
+Suidobashi Station on the JR Chuo/Sobu Line (take yellow Chuo-Sobu line trains only, not the orange Chuo Rapid trains, which don't stop here).

 Google Map to Tokyo Dome